cristiscu/streamlit-hierarchy-viewer/README.md

 Hierarchical Relationships
 --------------------------
-For the most simple hierarchical relationship, select one column in the FROM field, and another in the TO field.
-The FROM must have the unique identifier of each row (the EMPLOYEE_ID in this case), and TO the optional parent identifier (MANAGER_ID).
+For the most simple hierarchical relationship, select one column in the *Child Column*, and another in the *Parent Column*.
+The child must have the unique identifier of each row (the EMPLOYEE_ID in this case), and the parent an optional identifier of a related row (the MANAGER_ID).
 Select a more friendlier value in the *Display Column* (like the EMPLOYEE_NAME), if you have one:

 ![employee-manager-hierarchy](images/streamlit-hierarchy-2.png)